vegaprotocol/documentation/docs/api/bridge/contracts/ERC20_Bridge_Logic.md

 **Returns**

-The ERC20 token contract address for a given Vega Asset ID
+The ERC20 token contract address for a given Vega Asset Id

 **Arguments**